Anuu1412/correlation_plot/README.md

 ## Step-by-Step Tutorial
-1.Install Required Packages
+1. Install Required Packages

    First, install and load the corrplot and tidyverse package.
 This package helps you make correlation heatmaps.
    Hmisc package is Used if you want to calculate correlation + p-values.

-2.Import Your Data
+2. Import Your Data

    Choose and upload your CSV file using file.choose().
 Then R will read your file and store it in a variable.

-3.Prepare Your Data
+3. Prepare Your Data

    Make sure your dataset has only numbers.
 Remove any text columns like sample IDs.
 Also remove rows with missing values so the correlation works correctly.

-4.Calculate the Correlation Matrix
+4. Calculate the Correlation Matrix

    Use the cor() function to calculate correlations between all columns in your dataset.
 This creates a matrix showing how strongly each variable is related to the    others.

-5.Create the Correlation Plot
+5. Create the Correlation Plot

    Use the corrplot() function to draw the heatmap.
 The colors show positive or negative relationships.
 Numbers inside the boxes show the correlation values.
 The      labels are rotated so they are easy to read.
 The variables are grouped using clustering so similar variables appear next to each other.

-6.Add a Title to the Plot
+6. Add a Title to the Plot

    Use the title() function to write a clear title above your plot.
 This makes your figure more understandable.

 ## Use Cases
-Gene Expression Correlation Analysis
+1. Gene Expression Correlation Analysis

    Correlation plots help identify co-expressed genes, functional modules, and potential pathways.

-Feature Relationship Analysis
+2. Feature Relationship Analysis

    Useful for inspecting relationships in metabolomics, proteomics, clinical data, and more.

-Cluster Discovery
+3. Cluster Discovery

    Hierarchical clustering helps identify groups of variables that behave similarly.

-Clinical Parameter Correlation
+4. Clinical Parameter Correlation

    Analyze relationships among lab measurements like glucose, hemoglobin, cholesterol, etc.
    Great for finding clinical risk factors or co-varying biomarkers.

-Metabolomics Correlation
+5. Metabolomics Correlation

    Identify correlated metabolites and metabolic pathway patterns from abundance matrices.
    Helps reveal pathway-level regulation trends.

-Proteomics Correlation
+6. Proteomics Correlation

    Explore co-regulated proteins using mass-spec intensity or spectral count values.
    Useful in pathway discovery and interaction prediction.

-Microbiome Abundance Correlation
+7. Microbiome Abundance Correlation

    Detect co-occurrence or exclusion patterns among genera, families, or ASVs.
    Works once your feature table is numeric.

-Drug Response Correlation
+8. Drug Response Correlation

    Study associations between gene expression and drug sensitivity metrics like IC50 or AUC.
    Helps identify resistance markers or predictive signatures.

-Environmental Data Correlation

-Examine relationships among environmental variables such as pH, temperature, and salinity.
-Useful for ecological and environmental modeling.
-Machine Learning Feature Selection

-Identify multicollinearity among features to improve ML model performance.
-Supports dimensionality reduction and preprocessing.
-QC Metrics Correlation in Sequencing

-Explore dependencies among QC parameters like read depth, GC%, and duplicate rate.
-Useful for detecting batch effects and sample issues.